Facing Nuclear Annihilation, Seoul Shrugs

 I told her the same thing that everyone in South Korea says whenever North Korea threatened to turn the nation into a “lake of fire,” which was often: Everything was fine.

 After two decades, multiple skirmishes, the rapid development of North Korea’s nuclear program, and the arrival of a new-generation dictator from the Kim dynasty, the mood in South Korea is much the same.
 On Tuesday, President Donald Trump alarmed the world when he warned the country that it could face “fire and fury like the world has never seen.”
 A day later, the North Korean military threatened to strike Guam (home to important U.S. military bases) with four intermediate-range ballistic missiles fired over Japan.
+On Friday morning, Trump continued the escalation, via a tweet promising that the U.S. military is “locked and loaded.”

-But as North Korean leader Kim Jong Un and Trump trade doomsday threats and American tabloids erupt with mushroom-cloud stock photos, the people of Seoul, just 35 miles from the North Korean border, remain typically blasé.
+But as the president trades doomsday threats with North Korean leader Kim Jong Un and American tabloids erupt with mushroom-cloud stock photos, the people of Seoul, just 35 miles from the North Korean border, remain typically blasé.
 On Wednesday, the website of the Chosun Ilbo, South Korea’s largest daily newspaper, lead with a story on Samsung microchips.

 The reason?
 They have heard it all before.